gaetgu/rtmp-server-docs/README.md

 Do you stream through facebook or youtube?
 Do you wish you could stream to both at the same time without paying hundreds of dollars for expensive software?
 Well, this guide will show you how!

 First, a quick note.
 If you are running on a non-unix OS (e.g. Windows), you must get a bash command line.
-I recommend WSL, Windows Subsystem for Linux, but you could (in theory, not tested) use something like Git Bash.
+I recommend WSL, Windows Subsystem for Linux, but you could (in theory, I don't have the time nor the inclination to test it) use something like Git Bash.

 ---